Sexual violence: Children

 Sexual violence against children is a form of child abuse.
 It includes harassment and rape, as well as the use of children in prostitution or pornography.

 Sexual violence is a serious infringement upon a child's rights, and one which can result in significant physical and psychological trauma to the victim.
 A 2002 WHO study approximated that 223 million children have been victims of sexual violence involving physical contact.
+A 2025 meta-analysis of 165 studies across 80 countries estimated global lifetime child sexual violence prevalence at 6.1% for forced intercourse (6.8% girls, 3.3% boys), 8.7% for contact abuse, and 11.4% for harassment, with underreporting especially among boys.
 Yet, due to the sensitivity of the issue and the tendency of the crime to stay hidden, the true figure is likely to be much higher.

 Girls are more frequent targets for sexual abuse than boys.
 The WHO study found that 150 million girls were abused compared to 73 million boys.
 Other sources also conclude that girls face a greater risk of sexual violence, including prostitution.

+Transgender and gender diverse people

+Transgender and gender diverse (TGD) college students are less likely to report sexual violence to the support systems provided by their campus compared to their cisgender counterparts since they feel as though they will not be believed to such systems.
+Many TGD students at college who have experienced sexual violence faced difficulties in regards to receiving medical care following their experience as they may have gender-specific needs following an experience of sexual violence.
+There is also a link between whether TGD college students who have experienced sexual violence feel supported by their institution and their institution’s climate regarding TGD people.

 Causes and factors

 Explanations

 Explaining sexual violence is complicated by the multiple forms it takes and contexts in which it occurs.
 There is considerable overlap between forms of sexual violence and intimate partner violence.
 There are factors increasing the risk of someone being coerced into sex, factors increasing the risk of an individual person forcing sex on another person, and factors within the social environment including peers and family influencing the likelihood of rape and the reaction to it.

 Research suggests that the various factors have an additive effect, so that the more factors present, the greater the likelihood of sexual violence.
 In addition, a particular factor may vary in importance according to the life stage.

 Some 70% of people who experienced sexual violence were paralyzed before and during the assault.
 The prevailing view amongst scientists is that this form of tonic immobility occurs in humans when no other options to avoid the sexual violence are available anymore, and the brain paralyses the body in order to allow it to survive with minimal damage.